qsliu2017/blog/src/content/posts/OS_History_and_Future/index.md

 ---
-title: "Operating Systems: The History and the Future"
+title: 'Operating Systems: The History and the Future'
 date: 2022-09-19
 tags: [OS]
 ---